 Cut out a variety of fun winter shapes, like mittens, candy canes, snowmen, snowflakes, and Christmas trees.

 Be sure to punch a small hole through the top of each of the shapes.

 Next let your child decorate each of them with markers, stickers, glitter, or buttons.
 Once they are all complete, simply string a piece are yarn or ribbon through them and find a place to hang your child’s garland.

 Use brown construction paper to measurement size of your child’s head.
 You will be cutting out a thick band, as a base for your antlers.

 Once you have cut and taped the band to the proper size, then trace two antlers on another sheet of brown paper, and don’t forget to draw two ears as well.

 Then let your child practice their cutting skills as they cut out all four pieces.

 Once finished, attach them to the band, and you will soon have your own little reindeer running around the house.

-Grab our FREE Names of Jesus Advent Printable Pack – your kids will LOVE going through it with you!
+Grab our FREE Names of Jesus Advent Printable Pack – your kids will LOVE going through it this Christmas with you!